-''' // For all contacts in the result set, a new ticket in the queue Service Desk will be created import com.consol.cmas.core.server.service.action.PostActionType import com.consol.cmas.common.model.ticket.Ticket import com.consol.cmas.common.model.customfield.Unit import com.consol.cmas.common.model.resource. import com.consol.cmas.common.service.resource. import com.consol.cmas.common.model.ticket.Queue import com.consol.cmas.common.model.resource.meta. import com.consol.cmas.core.server.service.action. import groovy.time.TimeCategory println 'Search Result Action Script CreateAnSDTicketForAllSelectedContacts STARTED ... ' // deadline is a required field in Service Desk tickets! def now = new Date() def deadline use(TimeCategory) { deadline = now + 2.weeks Queue qu = queueService.getByName("ServiceDesk") units.each{ cont -> def cont_name = cont.customer_name println 'Customer name is now : ' + cont_name Ticket newtic = new Ticket() newtic.setQueue(qu) newtic.set("serviceDesk fields.desiredDeadline", deadline) newtic.setSubject("New Ticket due to Search Result for customer" + cont name) newtic.set("helpdesk_standard.priority","low") ticketService.createWithUnit(newtic,cont) println 'New Ticket created for customer ' + cont name return actionScriptResultFactory.getPostAction("success", "cmweb.search.assigned").withRefreshContent(); '''
+'''

+// deadline is a required field in Service Desk tickets!

+import groovy.time.TimeCategory

+def now = new Date()

+def deadline

+use(TimeCategory) {

+deadline = now + 2.weeks

+Queue qu = queueService.getByName("ServiceDesk")

+units.each{ cont ->

+def cont name = cont.customer name

+Ticket newtic = new Ticket()

+newtic.setQueue(qu)

+newtic.set("serviceDesk fields.desiredDeadline", deadline)

+newtic.setSubject("New ticket due to search result for customer" + cont

+newtic.set("helpdesk standard.priority","low")

+ticketService.createWithUnit(newtic,cont)

+client.showInfoMessage("cmweb.search.assigned").withRefreshContent();

+'''

-Code example 63: Search action script for units
+Code example 56: Search action script for customers

-- you only use customer fields in the script which are present in the customer data model of the customer group where the Search (Result) Action script will be used!
+- Please make sure that - you only use customer fields in the script which are present in the customer data model of the customer group where the Search (Result) Action script will be used!
 For example: To reference the name of a contact, the exact field name has to be used (customer\name in the example above)!
 Hence, before implementing a Search (Result) Action script, it is recommended that you check the customer data model for the required fields. - the customer group has been assigned to the queue where new tickets should be created.

-Example condition script which causes the Search (Result) Action to only be displayed if the list has more than five entries.
+Example condition script which causes the search action to only be displayed if the list has more than five entries.